blufa/system-de-vote/README.md

 To run the project locally, you must follow the next steps carefully:
 - Clone the project
 - Unzip it
-- Go to the docker-compose directory dev envirorment With the following commands:
+- Go to the docker-compose directory dev environment With the following commands:

 ```bash